mmaitre314/TraceEtw/README.md

 </EventProvider>
 ```

-The `xsi` attributes enable Intellisense in Visual Studio.
+where the `Name` and `Guid` attributes should be replaced with appropriate values.
+The GUID can be created using the 'Create GUID' tool in Visual Studio.
+The `xsi` attributes enable Intellisense.

-A basic marker event with no payload can be added using
+A basic marker event with no payload can be added using:

 ```xml
 <Event Name="Marker" />
 ```

-when the project is compiled a header gets generated from the XML file, which lets the app raise the marker event when appropriate
+When the project is compiled a header gets generated from the XML file, which lets the app raise the marker event when appropriate:

 ```C++
 #include "Events\EtwLogger.h"